pySRURGS/pySRURGS/README.md

 2. Multiprocessing for faster computing
 3. Avoids considering arithmetically equivalent equations
 4. Loads data from csv
-5. Results are saved to a persistent dictionary for later analysis
+5. Results are saved to file.
+New runs are added to previously saved results.

 ## Getting Started